filipvabrousek/WWDC/VisionOSArticle.md

 # Prepare for VisionOS article

+Tag it
+Copy paste code
+Tweet it

+Tweet:
+Apple has just announced VisionOS SDK

 At WWDC23 Apple has announced VisionOS along with
-* Xcode creates basic app from a template
+* Xcode creates basic app from app template s

+You have two options to choose from:

+In our example we can choose

 ### App structure